maurandco/contract/contract.md

 We will not leave you in the dust with problems that are obviously our fault.
 If a problem is found in your deliverables within [ WARRANTY DURATION ] of delivery, and the problem is deemed by us to have been caused by our own negligence, we agree to fix the issue to the best of our ability free of charge.

 You understand the nature of design and software development, and accept that debugging is part of the process.
-You will not attempt to make warranty claims for problems that occur naturally in the development process.
-Our warranty includes, but is not limited to, corrupted files, lost data, misread requirements, and forgotten passwords, but it does not cover problems including, but not limited to, software bugs, hardware issues, server outages, unclear communication, and user experience issues.
+You will not attempt to make warranty claims for problems that occur naturally in the software development process.
+Our warranty includes but is not limited to: corrupted files, lost data, and misread requirements.
+It does not cover problems including but not limited to: software bugs, hardware issues, server outages, user experience issues, and lost data resulting from your negligence.

 ### Technical support

 We are not a website hosting company so we don't offer support for website hosting, email, or other services relating to hosting.
 You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
 If you don't, we can set up an account for you at one of our preferred hosting providers.
 Then, the updates to, and management of that server will be up to you.

-We are not responsible for outages, hacks, or other emergencies, and will not be on call for you unless we agreed separately.
+We are not responsible for outages, hacks, or other related emergencies, and will not be on call for you unless we agreed separately.
 If you need help with ongoing server maintenance, we can provide a separate estimate.

 ### Software licenses

-We buy and maintain our own software licenses for a number of design and development tools.
+We buy and maintain our own software licenses for a number of tools that help us do our job.
 We agree to use our existing licenses while working on your project, but if your project shows reasonable need for software we do not already own, you agree to pay in full for the licenses and give us temporary access as needed.

 We guarantee that all software we use has been legally purchased by us for commercial use.
 You guarantee that all software you provide to us has been legally purchased by you for commercial use.
 We agree to protect you, and you agree to protect us, from any claim by a third party regarding improperly-licensed software.